codescape/jira-scrum-poker/contributing.md

     Adds a check to prevent users to see issues they are not allowed to see.
-Prior to this commit users were able to open sessions and see details for issues that they are not allowed see in JIRA directly.
+Prior to this commit users were able to open sessions and see details for issues that they are not allowed see in Jira directly.

     Closes #17